sanjaynagi/AmpSeeker/README.md

 **Documentation**: https://sanjaynagi.github.io/AmpSeeker/

-AmpSeeker is a snakemake workflow for Amplicon Sequencing data analysis.
-The pipeline is generic and can work on any data, but is tailored towards insecticide resistance monitoring.
+AmpSeeker is a snakemake workflow for Amplicon Sequencing data analysis for both Illumina and Nanopore amplicon sequencing.
+The pipeline is generic and can work on any data, but has extra modules tailored towards insecticide resistance monitoring.
 It implements:

 - BCL to Fastq conversion
 - Genome alignment